Blog Series: Why Do Catholics Do That? Make the Sign of the Cross

 This happens on both sides of the political spectrum.

-Scripture tells us to seek the truth always.
+Scripture tells us to seek the truth at all times.
 The Lord instructs us to speak the truth in love (1 Corinthians 13).

 As Catholics, we know that God is the ultimate source of Truth.
 So, we turn to His Word to instruct us in all truth.

-The Church lays out an entire section in the Catechism dedicated to instructing the faithful in how to use the media (CCC 2493-2496).
+The Church devotes an entire section of the Catechism to guide the faithful in proper media use, including the duties of both journalists and consumers (CCC 2493-2499).

 “The information provided by the media is at the service of the common good.
 Society has a right to information based on truth, freedom, justice, and solidarity: